ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/pages/getting-started/bw.md

 # Pokémon Black & White
-The content of this page has moved, please refer to: [Getting Started (Gen4)](/docs/generation-v/guides/getting_started/)
+The content of this page has moved, please refer to: [Getting Started (Generation V)](/docs/generation-v/guides/getting_started/)